Ada-C12/personal-portfolio-site/README.md

 That worked.
 But do I want to have to type it manually everytime?
 Nope! <br>
 So I rewrote README.md as an html file (but I kept the .md file extension), and added in a link with my correct URL!
 </section>

+NOTE TO FUTURE SELF: site is NOT mobile friendly, need to go figure out CSS@media and rejigger things.
+1. nav bar uneven on mobile
+2. big fonts too big, scale it to 100% vw or something
+3. pictures in hobbiesl.html totally jacked up, fix it!
+4. Portfolio.html's education history table is too big!
 </body>
 </html>